cloudify-cosmo/docs.getcloudify.org/content/manager_webui/custom-widgets.md

 Will show/hide a loading spinner in widget header. **Not allowed in render() and postRender()** methods as it changes store's state leading to render() and postRender() re-run.

 #### drillDown(widget,defaultTemplate,drilldownContext)

 Drilling down to a page requires passing the drilldown page template name.
-Templates will be described in the next section.
+Templates will be described in the [Drilldown page templates]({{< relref "manager_webui/custom-widgets.md#drilldown-page-templates" >}}) section.
 When a widget is on a page, and drilldown action done (through link click event to a button for example), if it's the first time we access this drilldown page, the app will create a new page based on the passed template.
 Once this page is created the user can edit it like any other page.
 All next accesses to this page will use this page.

-Also you can pass a 'drilldownContext' to the drilldown page.
+Also you can pass a `drilldownContext` to the drilldown page.
 This context will be saved on the URL and will be available through the app context.
 This value will be saved upon refresh, so if a user drilldown to a page, and then refreshes the page, the context will be saved (for example - selected deployment in drilldown deployment page)

 For example when selecting a deployment we drill down to a deployment page.
 It looks like this: